 Supporters – ‘Friends of SLCT’

-If you support us, for example make a donation, volunteer, register to fundraise, become a member, sign up for an event, we will usually collect:
+If you support us, for example, make a donation, volunteer, register to fundraise, become a member or sign up for an event, we will usually collect:

 We will mainly use your data to:

-We do not sell or share personal details to third parties for the purposes of marketing.
+We do not sell or share personal details with third parties for the purposes of marketing.
 But, if we run an event in partnership with another named organisation your details may need to be shared.
-We will be very clear what will happen to your data when you register.
+We will be very clear about what will happen to your data when you register.

 We collect and manage information from children, and aim to manage it in a way which is appropriate to the age of the child.
 Information is usually collected when children attend our events or fundraise for us.
 Where possible and appropriate we will seek consent from a parent or guardian before collecting information about children.
 Our events have specific rules about whether children can participate, and we‘ll make sure advertising for those events is age appropriate.